mark-koren/DRL-AST/docs/tutorial.rst

 4 Creating a Runner
 ===================

+This section explains how to create a file to run the experiment we have been creating.
+This will use all of the example files we have created, and interface them with the a package for handling RL.
 The backend framework handling the policy definition and optimization is a package called RLLAB.
 The project is open-source, so if you would like to understand more about what RLLAB is doing please see the documentation here.

 5 Creating the Spaces
 =====================